aditya-423/Zyra/01-project-description.md

 ## What Makes Zyra Unique
 - **Natural Language UX**: No coding, no complex UI—just chat.
 Zyra converts plain English into on-chain actions.
-- **On-Chain Native**: Built directly on Zircuit’s EVM-compatible chain, ensuring transparency, composability, and low fees.
+- **Chain-Agnostic**: Built currently on Sei's EVM-compatible chain, ensuring transparency, composability, and low fees.
+However, we will be making it chain-agnostic such that it can be easily expanded to all EVM-compatible chains, like Zircuit.
 - **Interactive Flow Editing**: Transactions are shown as editable steps in the chat interface, letting users tweak amounts, slippage, or sequence before confirming.
 - **B2B SDK & API**: Institutions and protocols can integrate Zyra into their frontends, enabling their users to transact in natural language without building their own NLP or strategy engine.
 - **Deflationary Token Model (Future)**: A token that powers advanced strategies, reduces fees, and accrues value via burns and staking.